joelindra/Hera/README.md

 ![download](https://github.com/user-attachments/assets/a5f8c37e-0c32-4415-99ab-b6df4b6698d8)

-# Kali Linux x Tuan Hades MCP Agent
+# HERA — Incredible Pentest Agent

 Run Kali Linux security tools by describing what you want in natural language.
-This web-based MCP (Model Context Protocol) Agent turns prompts into safe, executable commands using Gemini 2.5 Pro, streams live results, and can execute remotely on your own Kali machine via WebSocket.
+This web-based MCP (Model Context Protocol) Agent turns prompts into safe, executable commands using Gemini 2.5 Pro with RAG enhancement, streams live results, and can execute remotely on your own Kali machine via WebSocket.

-> Developed an AI-powered pentesting tool, 'AI MCP', featuring a professional terminal interface.
-The frontend was built with React, TypeScript, and Tailwind CSS, while the backend utilized Express.
-Implemented Gemini AI to translate natural language prompts into executable commands, with real-time output streamed via WebSockets and optional integration with a Telegram bot."
+> Developed an AI-powered pentesting tool, 'AI MCP', featuring a professional terminal interface with advanced RAG capabilities.
+The frontend was built with React, TypeScript, and Tailwind CSS, while the backend utilized Express with enhanced WebSocket stability.
+Implemented Gemini AI with Data Pool integration to translate natural language prompts into executable commands, with real-time output streamed via WebSockets and optional integration with a Telegram bot."

 ---